uperl/Archive-Libarchive-FFI/README.md

 any gaps with nulls so that callers see a single continuous stream of data.
 Returns the actual number of bytes read, 0 on end of data and a negative value on error.

+## archive\_read\_data\_block($archive, $buff, $offset)

+Return the next available block of data for this entry.
+Unlike `archive_read_data`, this function allows you to correctly handle sparse files, as supported by some archive formats.
+The library guarantees that offsets will increase and that blocks will not overlap.
+Note that the blocks returned from this function can be much larger than the block size read from disk, due to compression and internal buffer optimizations.

 ## archive\_read\_data\_skip($archive)